marcoscannabrava/aiwriter/README.md

 # if using an openai model, use OPENAI_API_KEY, if using another provider, use "<PROVIDER_NAME>_API_KEY"

 # 2. running agent loop
-aiwriter agent "write an article on software engineering management extracting the absolute best insights from these articles. be concise."
+aiwriter editor "write an article on software engineering management extracting the absolute best insights from these articles. be concise."

 # (optional) running simple essay writer
 aiwriter write "write a short poem"